Should I Buy or Lease A New Car?

-- High monthly payments: Generally speaking, monthly loan payments are higher than lease payments.
+- High monthly finance payments: Generally speaking, finance payments are higher than lease payments.
 This is because you’re paying off the entire purchase price of the vehicle, not just the vehicle’s depreciation during a lease term.
 In some cases, the difference will be nominal, but in others, it can be a few hundred dollars per month.

 - Interest payments: Finally, if you finance your purchase, you’ll have to pay interest over the life of the loan.
 Depending on the length of the loan, amount, and rate, this can easily add up to a few thousand dollars.

 Now let’s shift our attention to leasing.
 While it certainly doesn’t get the same amount of attention as buying, leasing comes with a number of pros.
 They include: